Lee S. Overman

-Lee Slater Overman (January 3, 1854 – December 12, 1930) was a Democratic U.S. senator from the state of North Carolina between 1903 and 1930.
-He was the first US Senator to be elected by popular vote in the state, as the legislature had appointed senators prior to passage of the 17th Amendment to the US Constitution authorizing popular elections of senators.
+Lee Slater Overman (January 3, 1854 – December 12, 1930) was an American politician from North Carolina.
+He served as a Democratic U.S. senator between 1903 and 1930.
+He was the first U.S. senator to be elected by popular vote in the state, as the legislature had appointed senators prior to passage of the 17th Amendment to the US Constitution authorizing popular elections of senators.
 He served as a senator until 1930 when he died when he was two years into his fifth term.

 Early life and education

 Overman was born in Salisbury, North Carolina, the son of William H. and Mary E. Slater Overman.
 He attended Trinity College (now Duke University), Class of 1874, where he was a member of Chi Phi fraternity.
-After he graduated from Trinity College, he taught at Winston-Salem School for two years and then finally earned a Master of Arts from Trinity College.